justinreginaldtan/studyharbor/docs/ARCHITECTURE.md

 ## System Overview

-CozyFocus is a real-time collaborative Pomodoro timer application with social presence.
+StudyHarbor is a real-time collaborative Pomodoro timer application with social presence.
 Users appear as animated avatars in a shared "cozy study lounge" where they can see others focusing alongside them.

 ### Core Value Proposition
 - **Accountability through presence** - Study alongside others in real-time